 With Oura, the answer to the question, “Does this activity count?” is always “Yes.”

 Oura sets itself apart from traditional activity trackers.
 Whether you’re on a run or completing some chores around the house that only involve moving your hands (e.g., dishwashing, gardening, or childcare), you get credit for all your daily activities.

 To get the full activity picture, Oura displays your overall activity levels in 15-minute increments across your Daily Movement graph.
 This timeline can help you balance the benefits of low-intensity activities (keeping your blood flowing and giving space for your body to recover) with high-intensity activities (strengthening your heart, lowering your blood pressure, and helping you maintain a healthy weight).

 In addition to your activity metrics, contributors, and Score, Oura also helps you detect and isolate individual activities — labeling them as “workouts.”

 Oura has a suite of tools to help you track and log your workouts:

 - Automatic Activity Detection has a title that says it all.
 It references a list of 20+ activities and automatically detects and labels your workouts.

 - Manual activity logging enables you to track workouts that aren’t automatically detected to make sure no activity or workout falls through the cracks (Yes, even badminton!)

-- App integrations give you the power to import activities from Google Fit and Apple Health (enabling the use of third-party apps like Strava).
+- App integrations give you the power to import activities from Google Fit, Apple Health, and Strava.

 We all have our favorite ways to measure our workouts, and Oura makes it easy to view all of them in one convenient location.